 The Wolf River activity will re-establish wetlands and other flood storage to accommodate water flow thereby protecting nearby and downstream homes.
-In conjunction with the wetland restoration, this activity also provides for completion of the Wolf River Greenway connection, the 18-mile foundational trail of the regional Greenprint network, repair and upgrades of two local parks and creation of a green street.
+In conjunction with the wetland restoration, this activity also provides for completion of several phases of the Wolf River Greenway connection – the 18-mile foundational trail of the regional Greenprint network – including repair and upgrades of two local parks and creation of a green street.

 Orchi Road Connector

 In 2011, twenty homes were flooded on Orchi Road and Kendrick Street as stormwater overtopped Orchi Road from the north side.
-The Orchi connector activity will elevate a section of the road approximately six feet to prevent future overtopping in similar storm events and create a wetland pond for stormwater storage.
 A pivotal local connector, Orchi Road will be reconstructed as a Complete Street with bicycle facilities along the north side of the road which will provide a direct connection between the neighborhoods and the Wolf River Greenway.

 Rodney Baber Park, Frayser